plural-pinelabs/magento-plugin/README.md

 # Supported Magento Version

- - 2.3.4 , 2.4.2
+ - 2.3.4 , 2.4.2 ,2.4.7

 # Features

+- Click link to check all api use in this plugin  [read more](https://developer.pinelabsonline.com/reference/orders-create) .

- - Pinelabs Edge [read more](https://www.pinelabs.com/developer/apis) integration to magento 2.
+ - Pinelabs Online [read more](https://developer.pinelabsonline.com/reference/orders-create) integration to magento 2.

 # How To Configure

  1. Login Into Admin Panel.
  2. Go to Stores Configuration.
  3. Go to payment Methods Tab inside Sales Section.
- 4. Scroll down and locate Pinelabs Edge.
+ 4. Scroll down and locate Pinelabs Online.
  5. Fill your details Merchant Id, Merchant Secret, Merchant Access Code.

 # Support / Help